Baseboard, Crown, Door and Window Moldings

 On the second pass, a thin round grove is cut into the wood as shown on the right.

-The thin grove is smoothed first with a steel file and then the molding is carefully sanded with 120 grade sand paper and wiped clean.
+This thin grove is smoothed first with a steel file and then the molding is carefully sanded with 120 grade sand paper and wiped clean.
 The line drawn on the wood strip shows where the molding will be cut with the table saw.
 After the final cut with the table saw the molding is sanded again and wiped clean ready for painting.
 Except for the window moldings, which are painted after being glued to the window frame, all of the moldings were given two primer coats and two finishing coats before being attached to the dollhouse shell.

 The photograph on the right shows some of the great variety of moldings that were milled for the dollhouse.